evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in two zone for the driver and passenger.
+The  climate system supports different temperatures in two zone for the driver and passenger. interior.hvac.heatpump

 ## Comfort